gserrera/gserrera.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Courses and mentorships in reverse chronological order.
+description: Courses and supervisions in reverse chronological order.
 nav: true
 nav_order: 6
 social: true # includes social icons at the bottom of the page